Gregy677/Boxing-beta-2/README.md

 --- 🎨 Mutation: %s
 --- 💸 Money/s: %s
 --- 👥 Player Count: %d/8

 %s
-]], joinLink, gameName, modelName, mutation, moneyText or "N/A", playerCount, teleportCode)
+]], joinLink, gameName, modelName, mutation or "N/A", moneyText or "N/A", playerCount, teleportCode)

     if msg == lastSentMessage then return end lastSentMessage = msg